 What is NeuroJoy?

-NeuroJoy is a place to centralize the mental health resources I have collected & continue to collect over the years.
+But anyway: NeuroJoy is a place to centralize the mental health resources I have collected & continue to collect over the years.
 My goal is to make finding up-to-date, scientifically-sound & neuroaffirming (aka neurodivergent-affirming) resources much easier for the average person to find.

 The focus of my work is primarily on the subjects of Autism, ADHD, OCD, Chronic Illness & the overall Neurodiversity Movement.
 But, with my background in social work, helping people find a plethora of resources is a built-in part of how I approach mental healthcare.
 It can be anything from an article on intrusive thoughts to helping people connect with an organization for affordable housing.
 So, this website also encompasses that breadth.
 You’ll find resources divided by subject, and then subdivided further based on the type of resource it is.